-- In 2013-14, the California Department of Education ("CDE") awarded Equitas Academy prestigious recognition as a California Distinguished School and in 2015-16, designation as a Gold Ribbon School. - Our first middle school, Equitas Academy 2, also received Gold Ribbon School designated from the California Department of Education in 2016. - According to the Accountability Framework of the California Charter Schools Association (CCSA), which assigns a ranking for all public schools in California based on data from CDE, Equitas Academy not only meets all criteria for renewal, but has a State Rank of 9/10 and a Similar Schools Rank of 10/10. - On the 2017 results of the Smarter Balanced Assessment Consortium/California Assessment of Performance and Progress (SBAC/CAASPP), Equitas Academy's 3rd and 4th graders (the only two grades at the school eligible to participate in state standardized testing), were 69% Met/Exceeded in ELA and 58% Met/Exceeded in Math. - Ms. Borrego's commitment to and success in improving educational options for this high-need community was recently recognized with the California Charter Schools Association's 2016 Hart Vision Leader of the Year Award, established to "annually recognize and honor individuals demonstrating outstanding leadership and excellence in education."
-(CCSA Press Release, March 2016.) - During this charter term, Equitas Academy has had ZERO suspensions and ZERO expulsions. - In 2014-15, following a Material Revision of our charter to revert back to our original model of TK-4, - After three facilities moves in our first four years of operations, Equitas Academy continues to relish our long-term, beautiful facility in the heart of Pico-Union.
-With support from Pacific Charter School Development (PCSD), in 2012 we took residence of a 24,399 square foot 1-story warehouse converted into our school facility.
-Not only does this facility provide a much-needed home for our flagship school, but the renovation of an existing, boarded up eyesore surrounded with barbed wire fence has been a welcome boost to this community and the families we serve. - Hosted Building Excellent School Weekend Warrior Visit, February 2018 - Our school leaders and teachers have attended significant professional development training including: - o RELAY Getting Better Faster Training, June-October 2017 - o Achievement First Navigator Training in New York for ELA Instruction, June 2018 - o Achievement First Accelerator Training from Jan 2016-June 2018 - Leaders of Emerging Network Program for Coaches and School Directors, July 2018-May 2019 - o Standards Institute Training for Coaches, Deans, and School Directors, July 2018
+- In 2013-14, the California Department of Education ("CDE") awarded our flagship school, Equitas Academy, prestigious recognition as a California Distinguished School and in 2015-16, designation as a Gold Ribbon School. - Our first middle school, Equitas Academy 2, also received Gold Ribbon School designated from the California Department of Education in 2016. - Our flagship school, Equitas Academy, also received rankings from the California Charter Schools Association (CCSA), based on its Accountability Framework which assigns a ranking for all public schools in California based on data from CDE, has a State Rank of 9/10 and a Similar Schools Rank of 10/10.
+While CCSA has not provided any rankings of EQ3 because it has been open less than four years, we are confident EQ3 will replicate our flagship school's success. - Ms. Borrego's commitment to and success in improving educational options for this high-need community was recently recognized with the California Charter Schools Association's 2016 Hart Vision Leader of the Year Award, established to "annually recognize and honor individuals demonstrating outstanding leadership and excellence in education."
+(CCSA Press Release, March 2016.) - During this charter term, Equitas Academy 3 has had ZERO suspensions and ZERO expulsions. - Our school leaders and teachers have attended significant professional development training including: - o RELAY Getting Better Faster Training, June-October 2017 - Achievement First Navigator Training in New York for ELA Instruction, June 2018 - Achievement First Accelerator Training from Jan 2016-June 2018 - Leaders of Emerging Network Program for Coaches and School Directors, July 2018-May 2019 - Standards Institute Training for Coaches, Deans, and School Directors, July 2018